Trio escape police custody, on the run in Levin

-Three offenders are on the run in Levin after overpowering a prison guard and carjacking an innocent motorist.
+Three offenders are on the run in Levin after overpowering a police officer and carjacking an innocent motorist.

 Wiremu Eparaima, Te Wera Hemara, and Emmanuel Witana escaped from Levin District Court today, police have confirmed.